 The Baby Boomer effect occurs when a light, usually pink or fleshy colour or a nude shade seamlessly merges on the nail with white without a clear line between the colours.
 In a way, it’s a variation on the classic French manicure, which, however, is characterized by a clearly cut and precisely marked white tip.
 Did you know that Baby Boomer is more and more often chosen not only for a daily design, but also as a wedding manicure?
 We’ve prepared a step-by-step guide for you on how to get this decoration on your nails.

 Tip!
-Our mineral base is perfect for Baby Boomer nail designs – available in 4 gentle shades HERE – its application doesn’t require the use of a nail polish!
+Our mineral base is perfect for Baby Boomer nail designs – available in 4 gentle shades HERE – it doesn’t require any nail polish!

 Baby Boomer – step by step: